damiendevienne/phylter/README.md

 ## Quick start

 Here is a brief introduction to the use **phylter** on a collection of gene trees.
 To better understand how phylter really works, go to the section entitled [How phylter works](#how-phylter-works).
 To see its usage on a small biological dataset and view the different outputs of the tool, go to [Example](#example) section.
-For a full list of functions in the **phlyter** package you can download the full manual in pdf by clivking [here](man/manual/phylter_0.9.5.pdf) <a href="man/manual/phylter_0.9.5.pdf" download> HERE</a>
+For a full list of functions in the **phlyter** package you can download the full manual in pdf from [here](man/manual/phylter_0.9.5.pdf).

 **1.** With the `read.tree` function from the `ape` package, read trees from external file and save as a list called `trees`.
 ```R